KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

 For this attribute, we inherit from `System.Management.Automation.ArgumentTransformationAttribute` and override the `[object] Transform([System.Management.Automation.EngineIntrinsics]$engineIntrinsics, [object] $inputData)` function.

 The inner logic checks for a `[string]` and does a `Resolve-Path` on it.
 The if it can find a `FullName` property (assuming a file or directory), then it returns the `FullPath`.
-I decided to throw an error if there was no match but I could have just returned the original object.
+I decided to throw an error if there was no match but I could have returned the original object.

 ## Using the transform
-Now we use it just like our validator attribute.
+Now we use it like our validator attribute.

     function Get-Path
     {